dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 \end{align*}
 $$

 & then use Equation $$\ref{MAF}$$ above to get to MPG.
 Here is a little spreadsheet to get a feel for the numbers.
-In this example, its set to highway cruising -
+In this example, most of the assumptions are relevant to highway cruising -

 ![]({{ site.url }}/assets/images/projects/OBD2/MAF-MAP.png)
 *A bunch of math gets me to what I want ...
 I want my MPG*

 ### Introduction to OBD2
 OBD2 stands for "On Board Diagnostics" - it was introduced in 1996 & has gone through several iterations.
-It turns out, that the current protocol (based on CAN) was mandated for any automobile year '08 or later.
-Both of mine are earlier than '08s, so they use the older protocol I used here.
+It turns out, that the current protocol (based on the CAN bus protocol) was mandated for any automobile year '08 or later.
+Both of mine are earlier than '08s, so they use the older protocol I needed to implement here.
 OK, that just means another project at some point.

 #### OBD2 connector
 Below is a picture of the OBD2 connector in my vehicles, the mating connector on my scanner, and the pinout of OBD2.

 ![]({{ site.url }}/assets/images/projects/OBD2/obd2_connector.png)
 *Connector & pinout*